-• Children in UKS2 will be taught how to play the guitar for one hour a week by a music specialist and their class teacher.
+• Children in UKS2 will be taught how to play the keyboard and guitar for one hour a week by a music specialist and their class teacher.

-- Music is taught in a practical way. - Children have opportunities to play instruments, compose, perform and appraise. - Children are also taught how to use their voices as an instrument and use body percussion. - Music theory is also weaved throughout music sessions to develop children's knowledge of the interrelated dimensions of music (pitch, duration, dynamics, tempo, timbre, texture, structure and musical notations). - We use "Rosenshines principles instruction" mythology as our main teaching approach by breaking down musical concepts into smaller steps and constantly providing opportunities for retrieval. - Formative assessment is completed by the class teacher and music specialist within lessons and at the end of a unit of work. - Assessment activities are mainly through observation of performances, questioning and retrieval quizzes.
+- Music is taught in a practical way. - Children have opportunities to play instruments, compose, perform and appraise. - Children are also taught how to use their voices as an instrument and use body percussion. - Children also listen to a number of songs from a wide range of genres, including live performances. - Music theory is also weaved throughout music sessions to develop children's knowledge of the interrelated dimensions of music (pitch, duration, dynamics, tempo, timbre, texture, structure and musical notations). - We use "Rosenshines principles instruction" mythology as our main teaching approach by breaking down musical concepts into smaller steps and constantly providing opportunities for retrieval. - Formative assessment is completed by the class teacher and music specialist within lessons and at the end of a unit of work. - Assessment activities are mainly through observation of performances, questioning and retrieval quizzes.